mike-doyle/mike-doyle/README.md

 #  🎮 Mike Doyle
+**`Software Engineer - Game Developer - Tech Enthusiast`**

 Hey There!
-I'm am a CS Major currently enrolled at WGU.
-I like to code primarily in C# and C++ I am very much interested in learning how to program video games specifically but have a passion for anything to do with software or tech in general.
+I'm a CS Major currently enrolled at WGU.
+I primarily code in C# and C++ but am open to learning all languages.

-### Top 5 Games All Time
-1. World of Warcraft ⚔️
-2. Fallout New Vegas 🃏
-3. CS:GO 🔫
-4. Diablo 2 💀
-5. Shin Megami Tensei III: Nocturne 👹
+My passion for programming stems from my love for video games and computer software.
+I've always had a knack for problem solving and finding new and creative ways to envision solutions to everyday tasks, big and small.
+I always look for opportunities to learn and grow as I continue on my journey!

+---

-# Always Working... 🧌
+### Always Working... 🧌
   <img align="left" alt="Java"  src="https://github.com/mike-doyle/mike-doyle/blob/main/peon-work-work.gif" />